 What can I do?

-If you do nothing else, you really must understand how the test works.
+If your aim is to pass IELTS first time, it is useful to know where your strengths, weaknesses, and general abilities are before you start your preparation.
+Taking a placement test and knowing how best to organise your time will stand you in good stead.
+But if you do nothing else, you really must understand how the test works.
 This means becoming familiar with question types and task types in each of the four skill tests.
 It will take the stress out of the experience, save you time in the test and give you the best possible chance of achieving the band score you need.

 My advice to you is to get started with Road to IELTS, which describes all the task types and gives you a lot of practice in each of them.
 If you register for IELTS with the British Council, you will get a Last Minute version free of charge.
 You should also consider subscribing to the full version here.
 It could make all the difference to your band score.